GalSeidner/Flight-Gear-Simulator-Controller/README.md

 If you want to use our code to run the simulator, you need to follow the instructions below:

-**NOTICE - our code supports multy threading, so if you are working with CLion IDE, you'll need to add the line "set(CMAKE_CXX_FLAGS -pthread)" into the CMakeList.txt, outherwise it won't work!**
+**NOTICE - our code supports multi-threading, so if you are working with CLion IDE, you'll need to add the line "set(CMAKE_CXX_FLAGS -pthread)" into the CMakeList.txt, outherwise it won't work!**
 1. you need to download the cpp and header files.

 2. Save the txt file described under "Needed files" in the CmakeFiles.